Taylor Swift: Wealth and endorsements

+Swift was listed by Forbes as the world's highest-paid musician in 2016 and 2019, the highest-paid female musician of the 2010s, and the highest-paid female musician in 2021, 2022, and 2025.
+In October 2023, it was reported that Swift had become a billionaire.
+She was recognized as the first billionaire "primarily based on her songs and performances", with the majority of her sum coming from music royalties and touring.
+As of July 2026, Forbes estimated her net worth at $2.1 billion, making her the world's richest female musician; the estimate included a $900 million music catalog and a $100 million real estate portfolio that spans Nashville, New York City, Los Angeles (Samuel Goldwyn Estate), and Rhode Island (High Watch).

+Swift's use of private jets has drawn scrutiny for its carbon emissions.
+In 2023, a spokesperson for Swift stated that she had purchased more than double the required carbon credits to offset all tour travel and personal flights.
+In December 2023, Swift's lawyers sent a cease and desist letter to the American programmer Jack Sweeney, who uses publicly available data to track her private jet, alleging stalking and safety risks.
+In February 2024, it was reported that Swift had sold one of her two private jets.

-Swift's album rollouts normally consist of multimedia promotional activities that encompass corporate tie-ins and product endorsements.
+Swift's album rollouts typically consist of multimedia promotional activities involving corporate tie-ins and product endorsements.
 Target is a long-standing business partner with Swift, offering exclusive physical albums and merchandise.
 In 2008–2011, her albums and tours were promoted with self-designed dolls with Jakks Pacific, fragrances with Elizabeth Arden, clothes with L.E.I., and holiday cards with American Greetings.
-Her partnership deals included makeup products for CoverGirl and Cyber-shot cameras for Sony Electronics.
+Her partnership deals also included makeup products for CoverGirl and Cyber-shot cameras for Sony Electronics.
 In 2012–2015, she had tie-ins with Starbucks, Keds, Subway, Diet Coke, Walgreens, Walmart, and Papa John's.

-In 2014, New York City named Swift its official tourism ambassador.
-She had an exclusive streaming deal with Apple Music in 2015, signed a multi-year deal with AT&T in 2016, and partnered with United Parcel Service to distribute her albums in 2017.
-In 2019, she signed a multi-year deal with Capital One and launched a clothing line with Stella McCartney.
+Other partnerships included New York City naming her its tourism ambassador in 2014, an exclusive Apple Music streaming deal in 2015, a multi-year AT&T deal in 2016, a United Parcel Service album distribution deal in 2017, and a multi-year Capital One deal and a clothing line with Stella McCartney in 2019.
 She became the first global ambassador for Record Store Day in 2022.